mmattek/supermarket/README.md

 java -jar techTest-0.0.1-SNAPSHOT.jar

-apologies for putting this big jar in the repo, but if you didn't have maven handy already, though this would help.
+apologies for putting this big jar in the repo, but if you didn't have maven handy already, thought this would help.
 Obviously, the curl commands below would be the only test then of the code, ignore the basicClient.

 C:\Users\mitch\git\supermarket2>mvn -version